-In an attempt to expend some of his boundless energy, Peter enjoys exploring public lands, participating in endurance events, and reading anything written with prodigious imagination.
-Peter has also competently operated a Zamboni ice-resurfacing machine.
+In an attempt to expend some of his boundless energy, Peter enjoys participating in endurance events, exploring public lands, and reading anything that allows him to exercise his untamed imagination.

 - University of Maryland School of Law (J.D., 2012, cum laude; Maryland Law Review, Articles Editor)

 - University of Maryland (B.A. in English, B.S. in Finance, 2004)

 - The Hon.
 Peter B. Krauser, Court of Special Appeals of Maryland, Chief Judge

 Honors and awards

 - Prince George’s County Bar Association President’s Award for “Dedicated Support to the Bar Association and Real Estate and Land Use” (2022)

 - Prince George’s County Bar Association (Board of Directors, 2018–present; Real Estate and Land Use Committee, Chair, 2018–present)